Understanding and Using a Mile to Kilometer Converter: A practical guide

 Q: Are there any online converters I can trust?

 A: Many reputable websites offer free mile-to-kilometer converters.
-Look for converters associated with established institutions or organizations known for their accuracy and reliability.
+In practice, look for converters associated with established institutions or organizations known for their accuracy and reliability.
 Always compare results across several converters to ensure consistency.

 Q: Why is the conversion factor not exactly 1.6?